sheeerio/text-adv-game/README.md

 - As a user, I want to be able to change the sound option (mute/sound on)
 - As a user, I want to be able to view buttons I cannot click due to lack of experience or items
 - As a user, I want to be able to mark a place on the map
+- As a user, I want to be able to load my previous game progress